Ajin998/spaceX-graphql/README.md

-# SpaceX application using graphql for fetching data
+# SpaceX application using express-graphql as a backend for fetching data

 ## Summary
 This project demonstrate how we can fetch data from graphql instead of REST api approach